LeviNjoroge/laBanca/README.md

 The website is currently **live and functional** at: **[labanca.free.nf](http://labanca.free.nf)**

 > **Status**: Development complete until further notice.
 The project is fully functional and available for viewing and testing.

+> ⚠️ **Known Issue**: The website is currently optimized for desktop viewing.
+Mobile responsiveness improvements are planned for future updates to enhance the user experience on smartphones and tablets.

 **Feedback Welcome**: Any recommendations, suggestions, or bug reports are greatly appreciated!
 Feel free to reach out via LinkedIn or open an issue.